Leave your phone at home.

 Cellular Apple Watch models have an eSIM built into the watch itself.
 There is no slot for a physical SIM card.
 You activate it through the Watch app on your iPhone by adding a plan from your network.
 Once active, the watch gets its own cellular connection and can operate independently of your iPhone within the UK.

 The watch shares your existing phone number.
 When someone calls your number, both your iPhone and your Apple Watch ring.
 You can answer from either.
 The same applies to iMessages and regular SMS messages.
-From the caller's perspective nothing changes, they still dial the same number.
+From the caller's perspective nothing changes.

 Is it worth paying for Apple Watch cellular?

 One thing worth checking before you sign up is whether your current network supports it.
 If you are on a budget MVNO like giffgaff or Lebara and want Apple Watch cellular, you would need to switch your phone SIM to one of the four major networks first.
-That may or may not be worth doing depending on what you pay now.
 Our SIM only comparison can help you see whether the switch makes financial sense.

 Questions people ask